 Divi is a theme that is ideal for corporate websites, portfolios, non-profits, and more.
 You can certainly use Divi for a blog (and I use it on one of my blogs), but in general Extra is a better theme for blogs.

 Divi features the Divi Builder, which allows you to easily create very customized layouts for your pages and blog posts without the need to code anything.
 There are a bunch of pre-built templates that you can use as a starting point for your pages, or you can start from scratch.
 There are more than 40 different content elements (like text, images, galleries, pricing tables, countdown timers, testimonials, and much more) that you can easily arrange wherever you want them.
 And your layout will be responsive, so it works nicely on a desktop, tablet, or phone.

 There is no limit to how many different designs or styles your could create with Divi.
 You could use Divi for a bunch of different sites and they might each look totally different.

 Extra is my favorite WordPress theme of all!
-I use Extra on several different sites, and it is generally my go-to theme for blogs.
+I use Extra on several different sites (including Vital Dollar), and it is generally my go-to theme for blogs.
 With Extra you can design a great looking blog whether you’re a single author publishing content occasionally, or a big multi-author blog that publishes several new posts every day.